Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus: Computation of variation of reparametrization functions for a model case

 \subsection{Setting up coordinates on surfaces}

-In this subsection, we set up coordinates adapted to the closed geodesics we model and conclude some properties of affine metrics on these geodesics.
-They will be used in computation of first and second variations of reparametrization functions in the following sections.
+In this subsection, we set up coordinates adapted to the closed geodesics we study.
+We will obtain some important properties for the affine metric after setting up the coordinates.
+They can be used in computation of first and second variations of reparametrization functions in the following sections.
+The first variations have been computed in \cite{Variation_along_FuchsianLocus} by advanced Lie theoretic methods.

 The convention we use for a Hermitian metric $H$ on $E$ is: it is $\mathbb{C}$-linear in the second variable and conjugate-linear in the first variable.
 Suppose on a coordinate chart $(U,z)$, the bundle $E=K \bigoplus\mathcal{O}\bigoplus K^{-1}$ is trivialized as $E|_{U} \cong U \times \mathbb{C}^3$.
 Locally we have a holomorphic frame $(s_1,s_2,s_3)$ on $U$.
 With respect to the local holomorphic frame and our convention of the Hermitian metric, the $(1,0)$-part of the Chern connection $\nabla_{{\bar{\partial}}_{E},H}$ is $H^{-1}\partial H$.
 The Hermitian conjugate is $\Phi^{*H}=H^{-1}\bar{\Phi}^{t}H$.
 The connection one form $A$ of the flat connection $D_{H}$ is thus